AcuityScheduling/acuity-calendar/README.md

 <TimeGrid events={events} renderHeader={Header} renderColumns={Columns} />
 ```

+The TimeGrid component renders a grid consisting of time "steps" on the y-axis and any number of columns representing anything, depending on function defintions.
+These columns could represent days, calendars, user groups, etc.
-The TimeGrid components allow users to specify custom views by defining callback functions to render headers and column based on event data input.
+The grid allows user to completely customize time-related views by defining callback functions to render headers and column based on event data input.
 Additionally, it's configuration allows for complete control on how selection, dragging, extension and events are handled and rendered.

 | Prop                      | Type                                         | Default value  | Description                                                                                                                                                                                           |